xurei/shadertastic-doc/docs/effect-development/getting-started.md

   }
   ```
   - Let's look at the changes we've made.
-    In OBS, select the "Shadertastic Filter" you've previously created, and click the "Reload" button.
+    In OBS, select the filter "Shadertastic" you've previously created, and click the "Reload" button.
     (if you don't see it, make sure you have checked the `Developer Mode` in the Shadertastic Settings)
     ![Scren record of OBS with the color adjust filter](getting-started-filter-2.gif)
   - Congratulation!
 You just created your very first effect.